smallblue2/Hako/docs/functional-spec/FS.md

 **Memory Usage**

-The browser enforces memory caps per tab which could cause slow-downs or even possibly crashes if our app consumes too much memory.
+The browser enforces memory caps per tab which could cause slow-downs or even possibly crash our app if it consumes too much memory.

 **Multi-Threading**